liamthetate/ElectronicsFactoryWorker/README.md

 1. Safari is a big one.
 Because of the AudioContent API, no sound will play at all!
 Chrome won't play the title music for the same reason but does work after that.

-2. The game doesn't center very well on mobile, but given that this is a Desktop-only experience thats not a surprise!
 <br/>
 <br/>